 Epilogue & Conclusion

-In summary, the DCA investing method is perfectly suited to long-term Bitcoin investment.
-The belief is that Bitcoin will continue to rise over time since its supply is limited.
-However, nobody can tell for sure if now is a good time to buy, or if the price is too high.
+In summary, the DCA investing method is perfectly suited to a long-term Bitcoin investment.
+Many believe that Bitcoin will continue to rise over time since its supply is limited.
+However, nobody can tell for sure if now is a good time to buy or if the price is too high.
 That is why dollar cost averaging is so effective.